rafaelaznar/linkster/README.md

 The roadmap is
 - continuously improved with additions and deletions
 - a baseline to learn
-- one place to record when you find some baseline links to help learning
+- a collection of useful links
 - where to start your readings

 Participate via pull-request.